Credible Distributions of Overall Ranking of Entities: The proposed Bayesian framework

-where $N(\theta_i|y_i, D_i)$ denotes the pdf of a normal distribution with mean $y_i$ and variance $D_i$.
-The main appeal or the primary reason for our using the noninformative uniform prior for $\theta_1,\cdots, \theta_m$ over the $m-$dimensional Euclidean space in equation (\ref{unif-th-pr}) follows from the fact that a reasonable (in particular, HPD, highest posterior density) $1-\gamma$ credible interval for $\theta_i$ is identical to confidence interval $I_i$ for $\theta_i$ that was the cornerstone in the \cite{KWW2020} solution.
-If we denote the Cartesian product, $I_1 \times \cdots \times I_m$ of $I_i$'s by $\Theta_{C,u}$, then it will yield a joint credible set for $\theta$ that is identical to the joint confidence set constructed by \cite{KWW2020}.
-We will use this credible set to create one of our solutions for the rank vector $\check r$.
-While the unstructured Bayes model helps us to reproduce the frequentist confidence set of KWW, this model fails to adequately address the impact of one or more large sampling variances $D_i$ on the credible set of the rank vector $\check r$.
-Indeed, if $y_i > y_j$, then, irrespective of their sampling variances, $P[\theta_i > \theta_j| y] >1/2$.
-In other words, if $y_1$ is the largest of the $y$-values, then even if its sampling variance $D_1$ is also the largest, with a posterior probability more than 0.5, $\theta_1$ will exceed any other $\theta_i$.
-In particular, we noted in our applications below, that in such cases the posterior probability of the true rank $\check r_1 =m$ turned out to be more than the posterior probability that $\check r_i =m$ for any $i \ne 1$. \cite{BergerDeely1988} and \cite{morris1996hierarchical} criticized this result as unsatisfactory.
+While this UB model helps us to reproduce the frequentist confidence set of KWW, it fails to address the impact of one or more large sampling variances $D_i$ on the credible set of the rank vector $\check{\mathbf{r}}$.
+If $y_i > y_j$, then, irrespective of $D_i, D_j$, $P[\theta_i > \theta_j| \mathbf{y}] >1/2$. {In other words, if $y_1$ is the largest, then even if its sampling variance $D_1$ is excessively large, for any $j \ne 1$, $\theta_1 > \theta_{j}$ with a posterior probability more than 0.5.} \cite{BergerDeely1988} and \cite{morris1996hierarchical} justifiably criticized this result as unsatisfactory.